Azure/bicep-registry-modules/avm/res/network/nat-gateway/README.md

 ### Example 2: _Using an existing Public IP_

-This instance deploys the module with most of its features enabled.
+This instance deploys the module using an existing Public IP address.

 <details>